ok-basil/ok-basil/README.md

 </div>

 - 🔭 I’m currently working on an ecommerce website
-- 🌱 I’m currently learning Linux, C/C++, CSS, JS and React
+- 🌱 I’m currently learning Linux, PHP, CSS, JS and React
-- 👯 I’m looking to collaborate on any projects that make use of Django Framework
+- 👯 I’m looking to collaborate on any projects that make use of Django Framework and PHP
 - 💬 Ask me about anything related to Python, Django or Web Development
 - 📫 Reach me at: basilokache@gmail.com
 - ⚡ Fun fact: In addition to programming, I also do voiceovers!